xavier-orcutt/FlatironCleaner/README.md

 # Flatiron Cancer ETL

 `flatiron-cancer-etl` is a Python package designed to clean and harmonize Flatiron Health cancer data.
 The pipeline standardizes the process of transforming raw Flatiron CSV files into analysis-ready datasets for different cancer types.
+The goal is to help researchers maximize insights from the data, significantly reduce time spent on data cleaning, and improve reproducibility.

 ## Overview

 Each cancer type has its own dedicated data processor class (e.g., `DataProcessorUrothelial`).
-These classes contain specialized functions for cleaning specific Flatiron CSV files, with cleaning rules tailored to each cancer type and aligned with an index date of interest:
+These classes contain specialized functions for cleaning specific Flatiron CSV files, with cleaning rules tailored to each cancer type and aligned with an index date of interest.
+Key features of these fucntion include automated validation checks, standardized variable naming conventions, and consistent handling of missing data.
+Available functions include:

 - `process_demographics()`: Cleans Demographics.csv
 - `process_ecog()`: Cleans ECOG.csv